 The following rules would stand in good stead when you are putting in place your next rewards program:

 - Reward behaviors, not outcomes.
 This is the top criteria for rewarding employees.
-Remember that associating rewards to performance often undermines critical factors that emphasis hard work and effort.
+Remember that associating rewards to performance often undermines critical factors that emphasize hard work and effort.

 - Do not assure your staff about rewards in advance.
 It is important to give rewards at unexpected times.
 This act ensures that people do not focus on the reward and change their intentions.